MTHJRB/MTHJRB/README.md

 I'm currently trying to improve my JS level🙌.

-You can contact me on Discord ROBLOX_MATEMATH#9004 and on Guilded ROBLOX_MATEMATH .
+You can contact me on Discord ROBLOX_MATEMATH#9004 and on Guilded (https://guilded.gg/u/MattH) .

 <!--
 **MTHJRB/MTHJRB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.